edkreuk/FMD_FRAMEWORK/FMD_BUSINESS_DOMAIN_DEPLOYMENT.md

 - Import the deployment notebook into the workspace (ensure you are in the Fabric Experience):
   - `NB_SETUP_BUSINESS_DOMAINS.ipynb`
   > [!NOTE]
-> Make sure you set Set Spark session timeout to at least 1 hour in the workspace settings/Data Engineering/Jobs .
+> Make sure you set Spark session timeout to at least 1 hour in the workspace settings/Data Engineering/Jobs .

 ![Fabric Experience](/Images/FMD_Fabric_Experience.png)

-### 4. Configure deployment settings
+### 3. Configure deployment settings

 Open `NB_SETUP_BUSINESS_DOMAINS.ipynb` and navigate to the configuration cell.
 Update the following parameters as needed.